Non-fixation for Biased Activated Random Walks: Well-definedness of the particle-wise construction

 Then, for any increasing sequence $(W_n)_n$ of finite subsets of $\Z^d$ such that $\bigcup_n W_n=\Z^d$, almost surely, for all $z\in \Z^d$ and all $T>0$, the sequence of processes

 is eventually constant. \end{proposition}

 \begin{proof} [Proof of Theorem~\ref{pro:well_defined}.]
-Remember that well-definedness depends on a specific increasing sequence $(U_n)_n$ of finite subsets of $\Z^d$.
-In order to justify that the above proposition implies well-definedness, it suffices to justify that the limit
+In order to prove well-definedness, it suffices to justify that the limit

 which exists almost surely for all $w\in\Z^d$ due to the above proposition, does almost surely not depend on $w$.
-This is however a direct consequence of applying again the above proposition to an increasing sequence $(W_n)_n$ of subsets of $\Z^d$ that has subsequences in common with all sequences $(w+U_n)_n$ for $w\in\Z^d$. \end{proof}
+This follows as well from the above proposition applied to an increasing sequence $(W_n)_n$ of subsets of $\Z^d$ that has subsequences in common with all sequences $(w+U_n)_n$ for $w\in\Z^d$. \end{proof}

-The above argument shows that the limit process $\etalb$ is almost surely the same as if a different sequence $(U'_n)_n$ had been chosen.
-That choice is therefore irrelevant.

 The proof of Proposition~\ref{pro:limit_exists} is based on the study of the propagation of the \emph{influence} of a particle, which we shall bound stochastically by a branching process.
 That way, we control the ``radius of influence'' of particles and discard the possibility that the state of a site depends on a infinite chain of influences, which would be the obstacle for existence.